Verocity-Gaming/rcon/README.md

 # rcon
-Go bindings for the HLL RCON tool
+Bindings for the Hell Let Loose RCON tool written purely in Go.

 # Connect to a server
 ```